Julia-meets-String-Theory/CYAxiverse.jl/docs/src/index.md

 ```
 If this is the first run, `julia` will precompile the required packages for `CYAxiverse.jl` which, at the moment, takes about 5 minutes.
 Then, opening a browser and going to [`http://localhost:8994`](http://localhost:8994), you will be presented with the [`Pluto`](https://github.com/fonsp/Pluto.jl/wiki) notebook interface.
 You can save your new notebook in `/opt/CYAxiverse/notebooks`.

-Enjoy!
+Enjoy! 💻

 !!! warning
     This package is currently _not_ registered with the `julia` package manager and is still under development.  **Use at your own risk!**

-## Acknowledgements
+## Acknowledgements 🙏
 This project was born after publication of [Superradiance in String Theory](https://iopscience.iop.org/article/10.1088/1475-7516/2021/07/033) and I am grateful to my collaborators for their input while this code was evolving.
+Huge thanks also to the authors of [CYTools](https://cy.tools/) for their ongoing hard work and to [Mona Dentler](https://inspirehep.net/authors/1635411) for constant help throughout the development of this package.